Master of Science in Public Policy and Human Development

 Read these stories from eight of our alumni to hear how our MPP programme helped launch their careers around the world.

-Meet Kendra, Lucas and Carmen, the 2023-24 Student Ambassadors for the MPP programme!
-On the MPP student ambassador Instagram account and Facebook page, they share their study experiences during their student journey, moments of their lives in Maastricht, and much more.
+Meet Margarida Leite Magalhães, the 2024-25 Student Ambassador for the MPP programme!
+On the MPP student ambassador Instagram account and Facebook page, Margarida shares her journey as an MPP student, providing a glimpse into her life in Maastricht, her study experiences, and more.

-Follow them to get a sneak peek of your possible future on Instagram, TikTok and Facebook.
-They will be able to answer your questions and provide insight into their MPP experiences.
+Follow her to get a sneak peek of your possible future on Instagram, TikTok and Facebook.
+She'll be able to answer your questions and provide insight into her MPP experiences.

-If you have questions about the programme and/or about student life in Maastricht, don’t hesitate to get in touch with Kendra, Lucas and Carmen through the MPP ambassador social media accounts; they’re happy to help you and answer your questions.
+If you have specific questions about the programme or life in Maastricht, don’t hesitate to get in touch with Margarida through the MPP ambassador social media channels.
+She’s happy to assist with any queries.

-For more information about programme details, admission requirements and how to apply, visit our pages on the Maastricht University website
+For more information about programme details, admission requirements and how to apply, visit the Maastricht University website